calvin-sykes/cython_parallel_sort/README.md

-# parallel_sort
+# parallel-sort

-This module provides a simple Cython interface to the [GNU Parallel Mode](https://gcc.gnu.org/onlinedocs/libstdc++/manual/parallel_mode.html) sorting routines, to enable them to be used from Python code.
+This module provides a simple Cython interface to the [GNU Parallel Mode](https://gcc.gnu.org/onlinedocs/libstdc++/manual/parallel_mode.html) sorting routines, to allow them to be used from Python code.

 Functions are included for in-place and out-of-place sorts, as well as indirect sorting (aka. "argsort").